October 3, 2023

 Another word nobody uses to describe nursing is predictable.
 In any setting a nurse works in, unexpected things will happen all the time.
 You may encounter a condition or symptom you have never seen before, multiple patients may be having problems at once, computers can crash, the list goes on.

 The best nurses assess and adapt to constantly changing situations, using quick thinking and flexibility to make decisions that are best for the patient.
-While some settings may be more chaotic than others, there may be times where you need to think on your feet.
+While some settings may be more chaotic than others, there may be times when you need to think on your feet.

 More News